meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

     public void onLoaderReset(Loader<Cursor> loader) {
         termCursorAdapter.swapCursor(null);
     }

 ```
+   - above did not work, look at changing  `startActivityForResult` to `startActivity`, based on https://stackoverflow.com/a/4038637
+     - do this after adding save & delete options to menu bar
 - add delete method to assessment alert edit activity
     - add delete reminder method here
 - add cascading deletions of assessments, cn, an, assessment alerts when deleting course